 How this technology will help you in career growth?

 - With the rapid growth in e-commerce and digitization of the banking industry, the need for developing high quality and secure web applications are on the rise.

-- JEE provides one the opportunity to do so with minimum hassle.
-Thus learning JEE could make a huge impact on landing the dream job or promotion one could be looking for.
+- It provides one the opportunity to do so with minimum hassle.
+Thus learning itcould make a huge impact on landing the dream job or promotion one could be looking for.

 In this article, we have briefly seen the various APIs provided by JEE and how they help in developing an enterprise or web application.

 This has been a guide to What is JEE.
-Here we discuss the introduction to JEE, definition, understanding and some core technologies along with career growth.
+Here we discuss the introduction to JEE, uses and some core technologies along with career growth.
 You can also go through our other suggested articles to learn more –